 - other consents needed.

-We can provide advice on works to historic buildings.
-You can email us at email@example.com.
+We can provide advice on works to historic buildings via the pre-application advice service.
 Traditional craftsmen and materials are also available.
 Please seek advice before the submission of your application.
 This can help identify potential problems at the earliest possible stage.
 By exploring different options mistakes can be avoided.
 Standards of work are also ensured to protect the historic environment.
-Further information is available on the Pre-application planning and building control advice pages.

 It is always best to check first.
 But some minor works may not need consent if the main fabric of the building is not affected.
 Examples of some minor works are: